pulp/pulp/docs/user-guide/admin-client/repositories.rst

-    copy    - copies one or more content units between repositories export  - run or view the status of ISO export of a repository publish - run, schedule, or view the status of publish tasks remove  - remove copied or uploaded modules from a repository sync    - run, schedule, or view the status of sync tasks uploads - upload modules into a repository
+    copy    - copies one or more content units between repositories export  - run or view the status of ISO export of a repository publish - run, schedule, or view the status of publish tasks remove  - remove modules from a repository sync    - run, schedule, or view the status of sync tasks uploads - upload modules into a repository